danmiley/taos/docs/essays/README.md

 ## Series Overview

-This essay series explores [REGION-NAME] through unexpected angles—atmospheric optics becoming folklore, roads that protect what they threaten, species that survive by hiding.
+This essay series explores Taos, New Mexico through unexpected angles—atmospheric optics becoming folklore, roads that protect what they threaten, species that survive by hiding.
 Each essay begins with a specific object, place, or fact, then spirals outward into larger questions about landscape, time, and human presence.

 The essays complement the project's documentary content by offering interpretive, narrative-driven explorations.
 Where the docs provide authoritative information, these essays provide *meaning*—arguments, connections, and provocations grounded in the same research base.